Community October 22, 2024

 Blue Mouse Theater in Tacoma

-The theater shows first and second run movies.
+The theater shows first and second-run movies.
 In addition, it hosts monthly film events.
-For example, Anime Theater happens the first Friday of the month.
+For example, Anime Theater happens on the first Friday of the month.
 If you’re really into scary movies, Friday Night Frights is a long-standing tradition at the theater.
-It shows a horror film every 3rd Friday of the month beginning at 10 PM.
+It shows a horror film every 3rd Friday of the month beginning at 10:00 PM.
 The theater also has your standard concession items for sale, along with beer and wine.

 Port Gamble Theater in Port Gamble (Coming Soon)